dborth/snes9xgx/README.txt

     Wii
 ----------
-On the Wii, you can load roms from any SD card (Front SD or SD Gecko), USB, DVD, or SMB share.
+On the Wii, you can load roms from SD card (Front SD or SD Gecko), USB, DVD, or SMB share.
 Note that if you are using the Homebrew Channel, to load from USB, DVD, or SMB you will first have to load Snes9xGx from SD, and then set your load method preference.
-You can now load roms from a Windows network share (SMB).
-However, you will have to edit snes9xGX.xml on your SD card with your network settings, or edit s9xconfig.cpp from the source code and recompile.
+To load roms from a Windows network share (SMB) you will have to edit snes9xGX.xml on your SD card with your network settings, or edit s9xconfig.cpp from the source code and compile.
+If you edit and compile the source, you can use wiiload and the Homebrew Channel to load and play Snes9xGx completely over the network, without needing an SD card.

   Gamecube
 ------------
-You can load roms from DVD, SD card or SMB share.
+You can load roms from DVD or SD card.
 If you create a bootable DVD of Snes9xGx you can put roms on the same DVD.
-You may save preferences and game data to SD, Memory Card, or SMB.
+You may save preferences and game data to SD or Memory Card.

 ------------------------------
 Loading / Running the Emulator: